Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 First-Run Disney Movies Are Shown Onboard

-Disney cruises show first-run Disney movies onboard, often at the same time they’re released in theaters.
-This can include Disney, Pixar, Marvel, and Star Wars films, depending on what’s current during your sailing.
+Disney cruises show first-run Disney movies onboard, often around the same time they hit theaters.
+Depending on what’s current during your sailing, that can include Disney, Pixar, Marvel, or Star Wars releases.
+They also screen older favorites throughout the cruise.

 Self-Service Laundry Rooms Are Available on Disney Ships

-Room service on Disney Cruise Line is complimentary and included in your Disney cruise fare.
-There’s no delivery fee or service charge for standard food items, though many guests choose to leave a small cash tip for the crew member who delivers the order.
+Room service is included in your cruise fare, with no delivery fee for standard menu items.
+Many guests leave a small cash tip for the crew member who delivers the order, but it isn’t automatically added.

 Good to know: Some treats aren’t always listed on room service menu.
 Items like Mickey ice cream bars or rotating desserts may be available if you ask, depending on the ship and night.